 INGREDIENTS:

-2.5 dl granulated sugar white, processed in food processor for 30 seconds
+250 ml white granulated sugar, processed in food processor for 30 seconds

 ½ tsp salt